As more laws are weakened to allow the carrying of openly visible firearms in public, the threat of violence to the public rises alarmingly.

 Carrying openly visible guns in public can quickly turn arguments fatal, be used to intimidate and suppress the First Amendment rights of others, and create confusion for law enforcement responding to shootings.
 Despite the evidence that openly carrying firearms endangers public safety, most states lack laws to limit open carry—and some have even taken steps to weaken the regulation of visible guns in public.

 Historically, most states either prohibited or strongly regulated the carrying of firearms in public.
 Over the past three decades, however, state laws have changed dramatically.
-In that time, many states have significantly weakened their laws to permit more and more people to carry guns in public places and to reduce or eliminate local law enforcement’s ability to keep potentially dangerous people from carrying guns in public.
+In that time, many states have significantly weakened their laws to permit more and more people to carry guns in public places.

 By promoting gun carrying in public places, often with few restrictions, open carry can increase the likelihood of conflict, severely endangering public safety.